malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 3. Even given that assumption, it is likely that we'll run into problems of overfitting causing bad guesses.
 The problem is that our network capacity is significantly higher than is needed for the sparse data received so far.
 In humans, the initial bootstrap learning likely occurs while the brain is still developing and is much smaller than its eventual size.
 Thus it has less neurons to overfit with and will generalise better.
 In current ML, we always use fixed size networks, so we will probably need to resolve the overfitting problem here somehow.

 4. In mammals, motor control is triggered by the primary motor cortex, but the exact sequencing, timing, and coordination with other movements is governed by the cerebellum.
 Exactly how that occurs is still unknown.
-For now we'll build all of that into our one policy network.
+For now we'll build all of that into our low-level policy network, via use of a Recurrent Neural Network.

-5. In mammals, the lowest level feedback-based sensorimotor development is probably further segregated into its independent modalities: muscle control and muscle senses learned against each other independent of other senses.
-The vision sense can only be incorporated into that circuit at a much higher level, where it can make sense of the differences when looking at the arm vs looking elsewhere.

 ### Reinforcement learning for proprioceptimotor system
 Now we use RL to train the motor control policy (MC policy) for trajectories that best lead towards goal states.
 We'll use the current agent's state representation for the goals, so we do not _a priori_ know the parameters of the reward function.
 We must use data collected from the current policy, or at least near to it.
 During the training runs in the prior section, we'll collect the full unbroken trajectory within a sequential data buffer `D = (d1, d2, d3, ....dN)`, where `di` is the tuple of data taken at time `t`:

     (e,s,a,e',s')